 Note: Impulse responses for credit growth, gross total capital inflows and other investment inflows following a tightening macroprudential policy shock modeled as an unexpected increase of one unit in the MPPI.
 The first and second columns report results for countries with high an low levels of private debt (measured by the ratio of total loans to GDP), respectively.
 The third and fourth columns report results for countries with a high and low degree of financial depth (as measured by Svirydzenka (2016)), respectively.
 Black lines denote the aggregate posterior median response, blue shaded areas refer to the corresponding 68% credible set.
-Dashed lines are posterior median responses of the individual countries.

 As mentioned in Section 3.2, and elaborated in Appendix C, there are heterogeneous patterns in the conduct of macroprudential measures across countries.
 Some countries started adopting MPPs earlier and have been more active in this respect than others.
 This implies that the respective authorities in these countries already incorporated the goal of financial stability in their policy function to a greater extent and makes a comparison between these two groups of countries interesting.
 The first column of Figure F.3 thus shows the impulse responses for countries that have already been active prior to the GFC, while the second column presents them for countries that tightened their stance rather in its aftermath.
-Considering credit growth, both groups exhibit significant reductions of this variable following a tightening in the macroprudential environment.
+C onsidering credit growth, both groups exhibit significant reductions of this variable following a tightening in the macroprudential environment.
 The short-term effect for countries that were already active in the pre-crisis period is stronger but also dissipates faster.
-Regarding capital inflows there are again marked discrepancies.
+Regarding capital inflows there are some discrepancies.
 While for OI inflows MPPs tend to have a stronger decreasing effect for countries active in the pre-crisis period the opposite is observable for CAP inflows.
 This could reflect the prevailing focus on taming the leverage cycle - that was often fueled by cross-border banking inflows - of authorities in these countries at the time.
 Countries more active in the aftermath of the GFC often put more focus on increasing the resilience of the financial system more generally.

 To investigate the effects of the global financial crisis (GFC), we consider a split of the observation period instead of forming subpanels of countries.
 The third and fourth columns of Figure F.3 show results for the period before and after the GFC, respectively.
 Credit growth is reduced in both periods but more strongly in the pre-crisis one, in line with the focus of authorities on taming the leverage cycle in this time as mentioned before.
 Responses of capital inflows differ between periods, with a tendency of increasing in the pre-crisis period, whereas decreasing after the crisis.
-However, it should be noted that in both periods substantial country heterogeneities are present as indicated by the dotted lines in Figure F.3.
-Moreover, the precision of the estimated impulse responses suffers from the rather short observation periods available.
-For a more detailed investigation
+However, it should be noted that in both periods the precision of the estimated impulse responses suffers from the rather short observation periods available.
+For a more detailed investigation of the effects of MPPs in different interest rate environments, roughly corresponding to periods preceding and subsequent to the GFC, see Eller et al. (2021).